wiiu-env/WiiUPluginSystem/pages/dev/dev_configuration_menu.md

 The Wii U Plugin System tries automatically persist the configurations to the SD Card.
 It created configuration files next to the plugins.
 When you have for example a `sd:/wiiu/plugins/hidtovpad.wups`, a
 `sd:/wiiu/plugins/hidtovpad.cfg` will be created.
 Everytime you start or switch an application, this configuration will be read from the sd card.
 In case the loaded value is different from the default on, the "changed"-callback of an item will be called.
-**If possible, sure to always pass the current value as default value**.
-Otherwise the callback will be called more than nessecary (each time you switch an application or open the menu).
+**If possible, make sure to always pass the current value as default value**.
+Otherwise the callback will be called more than necessary (each time you switch an application or open the menu).

 Everytime the configuration menu is opened, the configuration from the sd card will be read.
 Everytime you close it, the changes will be written to the sd card.
 To persist a configuration, each item has an "configID".
 Using this, the values can be saved as key/value pairs, where the key is the configID.
 The value is provided by the `WUPSConfigItem` implementation,